 The LORD is our God, the LORD is one!
 (NASB) Deuteronomy 6:4

 God is unbelievable.
-Knowing God is a lifetime adventure for some of us.
-At first we start to learn about God when we start loving God, we want to know Him.
-In Psalms 27:8 King David said, “My face desires to seek His face!
+Knowing God is a lifetime long adventure for some of us.
+We first start to learn about God when we start loving God.
+We want to know Him.
+In Psalm 27:8, King David said, “My face desires to seek His face!
 Your face, LORD, I will seek.”
 Do you desire to seek His face, to know Him as a friend?
 David desired to know God face-to-face.